simoncblyth/opticks/notes/issues/U4RecorderTest-shakedown.rst

   * usage level needs different treatment

-    1. qsim: uploading photons and getting qsim::generate_photon to use them (perhaps using placeholder input photon gensteps for consistency ?)
+    1. qsim: uploading photons and getting qsim::generate_photon to use them

+       * DID this using placeholder input photon genstep
+       * branch to handle input photon done in QEvent::setGenstep which invokes private method QEvent::setInputPhoton

     2. U4Recorder needs to GeneratePrimaries using the input photon NP array

+       * input photon branch in SGenerate::GeneratePhotons that is called from U4VPrimaryGenerator::GeneratePrimaries

 cx/CSGOptiX7.cu::